Pilot the Assessment List of the Ethics Guidelines for Trustworthy AI

 The piloting phase took place from 26 June until 1 December 2019.

-Based on the feedback received, the High-Level Expert Group on AI will propose a revised version of the assessment list to the Commission in July 2020.
+Based on the feedback received, the High-Level Expert Group on AI proposed a revised version of the assessment list, accompanied by a prototype web-tool, to support AI developers and deployers in developing Trustworthy AI.